jovsa/jovsa.github.io/_posts/2021-02-05-notes-never-split-the-difference.md

 * The calibrated question forces the other party to pause and actually think about how to solve the problem.
 * The counterpart solves the problem, and so it gives him the illusion of control.
 Additionally, there is no reciprocity involved.
 * Giving the illusion of control like this suspends "unbelief," or complete rejection to what the other side is saying.
-* The greatest calibrated question "How am I supposed to do that?" transforms confrontational showdowns into joint problem-solving sessions.
+* The greatest calibrated, open-ended question "How am I supposed to do that?" transforms confrontational showdowns into joint problem-solving sessions.
 * Calibrated questions take the aggression out because they are subject to interpretation by your counterpart instead of being rigidly defined.
 * They have the power to educate your counterpart on what the problem is rather than causing conflict by telling them what the problem is.
 * Calibrated questions avoid "can," "is," "are," "do," or "does," which can be answered with a simple "yes" or "no."